shaun-harvey/five-a-side.github.io/README.md

-# five-a-side: Premier League Quiz Game

-A football-themed quiz game that tests your knowledge of Premier League players past and present.
-Choose your letters wisely, manage your team strategically, and try to score as many points as possible!

-## Game Overview

-In five-a-side, you'll need to identify Premier League players across three different rounds.
-You start by choosing five letters (your team) that will help reveal matching letters in player names.
-As in real football, you'll need to use your resources wisely to maximize your score.

-## Game Setup

-### Choosing Your Team

-1. Select exactly 5 letters:
-   - 1 vowel (A, E, I, O, U)
-   - 4 consonants
-   - These letters will reveal matching letters in player names
-   - Choose carefully - these are your starting players!

-## Game Structure

-### Three Rounds

-1. **Round 1: Current Premier League Players**

-   - Duration: 45 seconds
-   - Points: 1 point per correct guess
-   - Features current Premier League players

-2. **Round 2: Premier League Legends**

-   - Duration: 45 seconds
-   - Points: 1 point per correct guess
-   - Features iconic players from Premier League history

-3. **Round 3: Forgotten Premier League Stars**
-   - Duration: 30 seconds
-   - Points: 3 points per correct guess
-   - Features cult heroes and memorable players from Premier League past

-## Game Mechanics

-### Making Guesses

-- Type in the player name and submit your guess
-- Only the surname needs to be spelled correctly to get points
-- Slight misspellings are accepted (e.g., "Kulisevki" for "Kulusevski")
-- You get 3 wrong guesses total before the game ends
-- Warning system:
-  1. First wrong guess: Warning
-  2. Second wrong guess: Yellow card
-  3. Third wrong guess: Red card - Game Over!

-### Match Management Options

-#### Substitutions (5 available)

-- Swap out your current letters for new ones
-- Vowels can only be substituted for vowels
-- Consonants can only be substituted for consonants
-- Used letters cannot be selected again
-- Once a letter is substituted, it cannot reveal letters in new player names
-- However, any letters already revealed in the current player's name remain visible

-#### Passes (5 available)

-- Skip the current player
-- Move on to the next player without using a guess
-- Use strategically when unsure or to save your guesses

-#### VAR Checks (5 available)

-- Get a hint about the player's identity
-- Provides a clue about the player's career or achievements
-- Use when you need extra information to make your guess

-## Game End Conditions

-The game can end in several ways:

-1. Completing all three rounds successfully
-2. Receiving three wrong guesses (red card)
-3. Switching tabs or minimizing the window (Anti-cheating measure)

-### Anti-Cheating System

-- Switching tabs or minimizing the window will immediately end your game
-- This prevents looking up answers during game play
-- Keep the game tab active and visible at all times!

-## Scoring System

-- Rounds 1 & 2: 1 point per correct guess
-- Round 3: 3 points per correct guess
-- Try to maximize your score by:
-  - Using substitutions strategically
-  - Saving passes for difficult players
-  - Using VAR checks wisely
-  - Managing your guesses carefully

-## Tips for Success

-1. Choose your initial letters strategically - common letters will reveal more
-2. Don't waste guesses - use passes if unsure
-3. VAR checks are valuable - don't waste them
-4. Consider saving resources for Round 3 where points are tripled
-5. Keep an eye on the timer - each round goes quickly!

-Remember, just like in real football, resource management and tactical decisions are key to success.
-Good luck!
+# Five-a-side: Premier League Quiz Game

+A football-themed quiz game where you try to guess as many Premier League players as possible using your chosen letters.

+## Basic Rules

+1. Choose your starting lineup: 1 vowel and 4 consonants
+2. Use these letters to help you identify players
+3. You can guess either the player's full name or just their surname to get the point
+4. Each round lasts 45 seconds (except Round 3 which is 30 seconds)
+5. You get 1 point per correct guess in Rounds 1 and 2, and 3 points per correct guess in Round 3

+## Game Features

+### Substitutions

+- You get 5 substitutions per game
+- Vowels can only be substituted for vowels, and consonants for consonants
+- Use these wisely to help identify more players

+### Passes

+- You get 5 passes per game
+- Use these to skip players you're unsure about

+### VAR Hints

+- You get 5 VAR checks per game
+- Each check gives you a hint about the player's identity

+## Special Rules

+### Shot on Target Rule

+If your guess is close to the correct surname, it counts as a goal!
+For example:

+- "Lampty" for "Lamptey"
+- "Robertsno" for "Robertson"
+- "Pedor" for "Pedro"

+This rule recognizes that you clearly knew the player but had a small typo.

+### Time Wasting Rule

+To prevent cheating by repeatedly opening the guess window, there's a strict three-strikes policy:

+1. First Time Wasting Offense

+   - If you open the guess window 3+ times for the same player
+   - You get a warning message (in green)
+   - Costs you one guess
+   - Message: "That's a warning for time wasting!
+Get on with the game!"

+2. Second Time Wasting Offense

+   - If you do it again on any player
+   - You get a yellow card message
+   - Costs you another guess
+   - Message: "That's a booking for time wasting!
+Get on with the game!"

+3. Third Time Wasting Offense
+   - If you do it a third time
+   - You get a red card message
+   - Game Over
+   - Message: "I can't believe you have got yourself sent off for time wasting!"

+### Game Over Conditions

+The game ends when either:

+- You complete all three rounds
+- You get 3 wrong guesses
+- You get three time wasting penalties
+- You leave they game (go to another window)

+## Rounds

+1. **Round 1** (45 seconds)

+   - Guess current Premier League players
+   - 1 point per correct guess

+2. **Round 2** (45 seconds)

+   - Guess Premier League legends
+   - 1 point per correct guess

+3. **Round 3** (30 seconds)
+   - Guess forgotten Premier League stars
+   - 3 points per correct guess

+## Tips

+- Use your substitutions strategically - save them for when you really need them
+- Don't waste time on players you're unsure about - use your passes
+- The VAR hints can be crucial in Round 3 with the more obscure players
+- Be careful not to time waste - you'll get penalized!
+- Remember you only need the surname to get the point